pushpalathavyshnavi-v/koreai-tasks/README.md

 # koreai-tasks

-task-1 : resume building by using only html  topics covered by my mentor . task-2 : updgrading html code with css
+task-1 : resume building by using only html  topics covered by my mentor . <br>
+task-2 : updgrading html code with css